 EvergreenHealth Monroe offers a wide range of adult and pediatric therapy and rehabilitation services.
-Our skilled and experienced staff members offer quality care in sports, massage and physical therapy and speech therapy.
+Our skilled and experienced staff members offer quality care in sports and physical therapy and speech therapy.

 Physical and speech therapies require a physician’s referral.
 This referral can come from a primary care physician or from a physician specialist.

 Sports and Physical Therapy

 Located in the new Sky River Medical Center on the hospital campus, EvergreenHealth Monroe Sports and Physical Therapy offers state-of-the-art rehabilitation equipment and provides outstanding quality physical therapy care with individually designed therapy programs.
 Our physical therapists are licensed to treat all patients and have some special skills in the following: